marcusoftnet/marcusoftnet.github.io/_posts/2018-02-14-values-and-living-them.md

 My simple tip is this:

-> Use the values of the company when you describe the behaviour you want to see.
+> Use the values of the company when you describe the behavior you want to see.

 Do not do the negative thing, the "Marcus"-versions above, at least not in public.
 Do much more of the positive.
 Hey - [do only that](http://developeronfire.com/podcast/episode-054-woody-zuill-turn-up-the-good)!
 Positive reinforcement is a powerful tool.